pthorkan/Rocky-Rovers-FC/README.md

 # Deployment
 * The site was deployed to Github Pages.
 The steps to deply were as follows:
     * From the Github repository Rocky-Rovers-FC, navigate to settings tab.
     * Next, on the left hand side menu under 'Code and automation' find and click the 'pages' tab.
     * Change the branch to Main and click Save in order for website to be deployed.
-Await a few mins and refresh for green published status.
+Wait a few minutes and refresh for the green published status.

 Link to website - https://pthorkan.github.io/Rocky-Rovers-FC/